jcarlier1/WhisperNotes/README.md

 We also provide a converted model to be compatible with [faster whisper](https://github.com/SYSTRAN/faster-whisper).
 However, due to the different implementation of the timestamp calculation in faster whisper or more precisely [CTranslate2](https://github.com/OpenNMT/CTranslate2/) the timestamp accuracy can not be guaranteed.

 First make sure that you have a huggingface account and accept the licensing of the [model](https://huggingface.co/nyrahealth/faster_CrisperWhisper).
-Grab you huggingface access token and login so you are certainly able to download the model.
+Grab your huggingface access token and login so you are certainly able to download the model.
 ```bash
 huggingface-cli login
 ```